folio-org/okapi/doc/guide.md

     [ "sample-module" ]

-You can access the sample directly if you like, just as before.
+You can access the sample module directly if you like, just as before.

 #### Deploying the auth module
 This is similar to the sample module.
 First we create the JSON structure for it: